ColtonKawamura/MDsim/README.md

 # Granular Material Analysis (GranMA)

+In an effort to learn more about particle simulations, I've taken notes go through [this](https://m3g.github.io/2021_FortranCon/) and taken notes.
+I have modified them to fit my specific needs for molecular dynamics.

 ## Creating Position Vector Structures

 We're only dealing with with vectors that are either 2D or 3D for position.
 So, we can save significant computational overhead by using `FieldVector`'s in to define the spatial component of particles.